coderjun/randori-plugin-intellij-wiki/Plugin-Installation-Guide.md

 This can serve as a reference for your own ventures at first.

-To add a class or interface there are _Randori Class_ and _Randori Interface_ options underneath the 'New' menu item.
+To add a class or interface there are _Randori Class_ and _Randori Interface_ options underneath the _New_ menu item.
 (Right-click on a directory for that)

 To compile your project, use the key combo **CTRL+SHIFT+ALT+R**.
 Verify that the compilation worked by checking the existence of a folder called 'generated' in the root of your project.